Education in Lebanon faces various challenges

 Alphabetical Order, powered by its dedicated team, volunteers and trustees, have prepared a longer-term strategy.
 They raise and manage funds on an ongoing basis, in order to provide an education for many children in need.
 Support is planned on a multi-year basis thereby accompanying school children on their educational journeys.

 To date, many donors have joined and supported the cause.
-In fact, in only 4 months, Alphabetical Order was able to raise USD 130,000.
+In fact, in only a few months, Alphabetical Order was able to raise USD 130,000.
 Part of these funds (USD 45,000) were used to rebuild school theatre facilities at Collège Sacré Coeur-Frères Gemmayzé, which was heavily damaged by the blast.
 The remaining sums have gone towards creating and rolling out educational programs.
 To date, close to 200 students have been supported by Alphabetical Order.

 However, these milestones are only the start for Alphabetical Order.
 The organization plans to enhance its fund and reserves to provide the gift of education to more students in the coming years.

 In addition, Alphabetical Order is planning to increase the number of schools that it currently provides aid to.
 To date, the organization has sponsored 5 schools, dispersed in 5 different governorates, the South, the North, the Bekaa, Beirut and Mount-Lebanon.
 It plans to increase its coverage in the coming year.